-If you feel you have a daughter that needs our help, we would like to speak with you.
+If you feel you have a child that needs our help, we would like to speak with you.
 Please call us so we can have a meaningful conversation about your concerns, your child's needs and how our program can help.
+877-820-5050

-It is normal for a pre-adolescent or adolescent child to push away from parents and want to assert her own authority.
-That is part of establishing her own identity and is developmentally appropriate.
+It is normal for a pre-adolescent or adolescent child to push away from parents and want to assert their own authority.
+That is part of establishing their own identity and is developmentally appropriate.
 But where do parents draw the line between developmentally appropriate behavior and inappropriate acting out?

-Here are a few Warning Signs that indicate the need for intervention on the parent/child relationship:
+Here are a few Warning Signs that indicate the need for intervention:

-Are you having trouble getting your daughter to comply with rules and expectations at home?
+Are you having trouble getting your child to comply with rules and expectations at home?

-Does your daughter have difficulty managing her emotions appropriately?
+Does your child have difficulty managing their emotions appropriately?

-Do you see your daughter falling behind academically and/or not attending school regularly?
+Do you see your child falling behind academically and/or not attending school regularly?

-Is your daughter developmentally behind her peers in maturity, social skills and decision-making ability?
+Is your child developmentally behind their peers in maturity, social skills and decision-making ability?

-If you answered yes to any of these questions, it might be time to talk to a counselor about how to improve the relationship with your daughter.
+If you answered yes to any of these questions, it might be time to talk to a therapist about how to improve the relationship with your child.
 If you answered yes to more than one of these questions, you may need a more intensive intervention than counseling.
-Your daughter currently may not be making poor choices that are obvious to you, but when she does, you will have difficulty intervening because your authority has already been undermined through her continual disrespect of you and disregard for your rules.
+Your child currently may not be making poor choices that are obvious to you, but when they do, you will have difficulty intervening because your authority has already been undermined through their continual disrespect of you and disregard for your rules.

-There is nothing more frightening than watching your daughter spin out of control, and feeling hopeless to stop that process.
+There is nothing more frightening than watching your child spin out of control, and feeling hopeless to stop that process.

 At New Leaf Academy, our priority is restoring the parent/child relationship into one of mutual respect, yet with clear lines of parental authority.
-Once she is at New Leaf Academy, your daughter can gain a new perspective on her behavior toward you through the stories of other girls and the expectations of the staff.
-She will be able to learn how destructive her behavior was, not just in damaging the parent/child relationship but also in pushing herself head-long into choices and decisions she was ill-equipped to make.
-And she will have a clear understanding of how the adults in her life, including her parents, are there to support her, help her and make decisions for her while she learns and grows.
+Once they are at New Leaf Academy, your child can gain a new perspective on her behavior toward you through the stories of other students and the expectations of the staff.
+They will be able to learn how destructive their behavior was, not just in damaging the parent/child relationship but also in pushing themselves into choices and decisions they were ill-equipped to make.
+And they will have a clear understanding of how the adults in their life, including their parents, are there to support them, help them and make decisions for them while they learn and grow.

-If you are already experiencing many of the problems alluded to in the above questions, don't wait for your daughter to start making poor choices before you act.
-You can change the course of your family's future by acting now — before your daughter is spiraling out of control.
+If you are already experiencing many of the problems alluded to in the above questions, don't wait for your child to start making poor choices before you act.
+You can change the course of your family's future by acting now — before your child is spiraling out of control.